Property Management Business Plan

 Customer Segmentation

-The company will primarily target the following customer segments:
+We will primarily target the following customer segments:

 - Property owners: These are individuals or entities that are seeking to generate profits from their real estate properties by leasing them.

 - Home Sellers: These are mostly seniors who are moving out of the region for retirement and have no one to tend to their properties.
-These individuals find it convenient to entrust the maintenance and property concerns to property managers since they are not able to be there in person.
+These individuals find it convenient to entrust the maintenance and concerns to their residential property managers since they are not able to be there in person.
 A small part of this group are individuals or couples that are selling their homes to purchase a different property out of the area.

 - Landlords: These are owners of apartment buildings, multi-unit homes, condominium complexes, and small homes who seek to rent out a portion or all of the space of their property.
 This group includes both professional landlords who earn their primary income from real estate rentals and landlords who are capitalizing on excess space to earn extra money.